leo-arch/clifm/README.md

 * **NEW**: Fastback function
 * **NEW**: [Git integration](https://github.com/leo-arch/clifm/wiki/Advanced#git-integration)

-For a detailed explanation of each of these features consult the [wiki](https://github.com/leo-arch/clifm/wiki).
+For a detailed explanation of each of these features follow the corresponding links or consult the [wiki](https://github.com/leo-arch/clifm/wiki).

 ---